stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 either reducing the MTU available to the overlying transport (and telling the overlying transport about this MTU reduction), or opportunistically using bits between the network-layer MTU and the bits actually used by the transport.

-This is more complicated in the case of middleboxes that wish to add information to piggybacked-signaling packets, and may require the endpoints to introduce "scratch space" in the packets for potential middlebox signaling use, further increasing complexity and overhead.
-In any case, a SPUD using piggybacked signaling is at the mercy of the overlying transport's transmission scheduler to actually decide when to send packets.
-However, piggybacked signaling has the benefit that SPUD can use the overlying transport's reliability mechanisms to meet any reliability requirements it has for its own use (e.g. in key exchange).
+This is even more complicated in the case of middleboxes that wish to add information to piggybacked-signaling packets, and may require the endpoints to introduce "scratch space" in the packets for potential middlebox signaling use, further increasing complexity and overhead.
+In any case, a SPUD sender would effectively request SPUD information from a middlebox that respectively the middlebox would be able to insert the requested information into this place holder.

+However, a SPUD using
+piggybacked signaling is at the mercy of the overlying transport's transmission scheduler to actually decide when to send packets.
+At the same time, piggybacked signaling has the benefit that SPUD can use the overlying transport's reliability mechanisms to meet any reliability requirements it has for its own use (e.g. in key exchange).
+This would require SPUD to understand the semantics of the overlying protocol but can reduce overhead.
 Piggyback signaling is also the only way to achieve per-packet signaling as in {{property-binding}}.

 Interleaved signaling uses SPUD-only packets on the same 5-tuple with the same tube identifier to achieve signaling.
 This reduces complexity and sidesteps MTU problems, but is only applicable to per-tube signaling.
-It also would require SPUD to provide its own reliability mechanisms if per-tube signaling requires relability, and still needs to interact well with the overlying transport's transmission scheduler.
+It also would require SPUD to provide its own reliability mechanisms if per-tube signaling requires reliability, and still needs to interact well with the overlying transport's transmission scheduler.

 Out-of-band signaling uses direct connections between endpoints and middleboxes, separate from the overlying transport -- connections that are perhaps negotiated by in-band signaling.
-A key disadvantage here is that out-of-band signaling packets may not take the same path as the packets in the overlying transport.
+A key disadvantage here is that out-of-band signaling packets may not take the same path as the packets in the overlying transport and therefore connectivity cannot be guaranteed.

 Signaling of path-to-endpoint information, in the case that a middlebox wants to signal something to the sender of the packet, raises the added problem of